VATSALVARSHNEY108/B.O.I.-MARK-2/README.md

 - "Open chrome and search for weather"
 - "Create a file called test.txt with content Hello"

+**Messaging Commands (Advanced):**
+- "Send this photo to John"
+- "Text Sarah that I'm running late"
+- "Email my boss about the meeting"
+- "Add contact Mom with phone 555-1234 and email mom@example.com"
+- Type `contacts` - List all contacts

 **Utility Commands:**
 - Type `help` - Show available features
 - Type `position` - See current mouse coordinates